-Former Trump inaugural committee head Tom Barrack charged with acting as agent of UAE
+Former Trump inaugural committee head Tom Barrack arrested

 Matthew Herrington, an attorney for Barrack, did not immediately return an email seeking comment.
 Barrack was due to appear at an initial appearance in federal court in Southern California.

 Barrack was charged with conspiracy, obstruction of justice and making multiple false statements during a June 20, 2019 interview with federal law enforcement agents.
-The charges were brought in Brooklyn.
+Also charged in a seven-count indictment in Brooklyn federal court were Matthew Grimes, 27, of Aspen, Colorado and Rashid Sultan Rashid Al Malik Alshahhi, 43, of the United Arab Emirates.

+Grimes also was arrested Tuesday in California.
+A message for comment was sent to his attorney.
+The whereabouts of Alshahhi weren’t immediately clear.

 “The defendants repeatedly capitalized on Barrack’s friendships and access to a candidate who was eventually elected President, high-ranking campaign and government officials, and the American media to advance the policy goals of a foreign government without disclosing their true allegiances,” Acting Assistant Attorney General Mark Lesko said in a release.